 B) Random Squares vs. Rows and Columns: If your planner isn’t arranged in rows and columns, it makes it very difficult for teachers to follow a train of thought.
 There will be a tendency for teachers to complete the planner in an unorderly fashion and fill in the boxes they are most comfortable with first, even if the boxes are numbered in order.
 The result will be ambiguity in the classroom and lessons being taught at random – which can be confusing for students.

 C) Sequential Columns: The value of the ordering of information in your columns cannot be underestimated.
 The order of information teachers fill out has a direct impact on teacher thought processes and how they will present information to students.
 An illogical ordering leads to the scattered delivery of information, and this has a direct impact on student learning.

-D) Multiple Levels/Split Classes: Do you have separate unit planners for teachers who need to plan for multiple levels and objectives on one given planner?
-If you do not, those teachers will be forced to plan two separate units, which may or may not suit your needs.
-If you had hoped that those teachers with multiple levels or split classes would scaffold activities, you have prevented them from doing so.
+D) Multiple Levels/Split Classes: Do you have space for teachers who need to plan for multiple levels and objectives on one given planner?
+If you do not, those teachers will have to plan units on separate planners, which may or may not suit your needs.
+If you had hoped that those teachers with multiple levels or split classes would scaffold activities, you may have prevented them from doing so.
 Their train of thought has been split in two entirely different directions.

 E) Specialist/Learning Support Planners: Have you provided your specialists (music, P.E., etc.) the same planners as the rest of your staff?
 This is fine if you want your specialist teachers to run their programs in the same manner as your mainstream teachers, but your specialist teachers will not be able to connect to any of the themes or inquiries taking place at your school.
 If this is not your goal, then you will need to readjust your specialist teachers’ planners so that the first thing they do is check mainstream planners and match their learning objectives to those.